charlstown/ai-applied-education/docs/program/unit-1/11-introduction-to-git-and-github.md

 #### Add yourself to the students list

+To add your yourself to the student list you need to locate the file `ai-applied-education/docs/program/students.md`, and add your name to the markdown table.

 <div class="steps" markdown>

+- Open Anacoda Promt console, and Navigate to the file `students.md`, you can do this by running the following command.
+    ```bash
+    cd <route-to-your-repository>
+    ```
+- Start Jupyter Lab in this path.
+    ```
+    jupyter lab
+    ```
+- Navigate on the left File Browser to the path `ai-applied-education/docs/program` and open the file `students.md`.
-- Locate the file `ai-applied-education/docs/program/students.md`, and add your name to the markdown table **under the example**.
+- Add your name to the markdown table **under the example**.
 (Make sure you copy the same structure)
     ```markdown
     | Name | Email | Github |
     | --- | --- | --- |